frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 the battery still charges when connected to the USB.
 Because the battery charger gets power from the USB connector itself, VBUS.
 BATT_SENSOR.

+Feb 1, 2022 - ESP32-S3-Mini is a new part and difficult to find in stock at the moment.
+There are some for sale on AliExpress.
+Since the ESP32-S2-Mini is available and pin compatible with the S3, the first round manufactured/assembled boards will come with S2.
+The second round and beyond will come with S3.

 Question?
 Ask principal maintainer Frank Cohen, fcohen@votsh.com